 The B2B sales pipeline and buyer journey can be a long one.
-Getting potential customers to return to your website can make sure they engage with your brand through the cycle.
+Getting potential customers to return to your website, ie maximizing visitor retention, can make sure they engage with your brand through the cycle.
 From generating awareness, converting to a lead, nurturing, and through the buying decision, the more exposure they have, the better your odds of converting.

 The sales cycle takes longer than ever before.
 There are multiple decision-makers to factor into the strategy.
 In fact, Gartner research shows that there are typically 6-10 members of the buying group.
 Higher priced products and services get more scrutiny by these buyers.
 That lengthens the time it takes for buyers to research and come to an agreement.
 The awareness and nurturing phases are drawn out.
 That’s why it’s so important to keep new leads engaged with your content to drive them from prospect to lead to paying customer.

 To make things more complex, the buying journey no longer takes place in a predictable and linear pattern.
 Customers don’t move through the traditional buying funnel the way they did in the past.
 They now seek information throughout the process and loop back through stages.
 That’s why it crucial to provide B2B content marketing that delivers at each stage.